Master Meal Planning: A Guide for Busy and Neurodivergent Adults (Updated 2025)

 Repeat this step until you list all the ingredients for every meal.
 Recurring items are unchecked from last week (no need to type them again).

-Now you are ready to hit the store!
+You are ready to hit the store!

 Pro tip: I look at recipes on my laptop while adding to the list from my phone.
 This makes the process faster.